 - You can see how much the baby has grown by this time.

 - You might get to see a few expressions on the baby’s face.
 Nothing makes a mother happier than seeing her child smile (or frown) for the first time.

-How to Prepare for this Scan?
+How to Prepare for the Scan?

 Preparing for this ultrasound scan does not include anything considerably different, compared to the earlier tests.
 Like in all ultrasound scans, you will be encouraged to drink a lot of water beforehand.
 This ensures that you have a full bladder, which will help the technician to get clear images of the child.
-So you can start preparing by drinking at least a litre (or more) of water around 1-2 hours before the process is to begin so that you have the urge to urinate at the time of the scan.
-Also, you should not urinate again until after the test is complete.
+So you can start preparing by drinking at least a litre (or more) of water 1-2 hours before the process is to begin so that you have the urge to urinate at the time of the scan.
+Also, you should not urinate again until after the 15 week scan is complete.

 The scanning process is usually done within ten to fifteen minutes, as all ultrasound scans do not take much time.
 If there are any technical malfunctions, the process may take longer.
 However, in most cases, the test gets done within half an hour or so.

-The skeletal system of the child is still developing, as the cartilage in place slowly transforms into harder bone.
-However, worry not.
-The bones still stay flexible enough so that the child can pass through the birth canal without difficulty.
+The skeletal system of the child is still developing, as the cartilage in place slowly transforms into the harder bone.
+However, worry not; the bones still stay flexible enough so that the child can pass through the birth canal without difficulty.
 They do not harden enough for the child to stand until he is a toddler.
 He might also be able to turn his head and make fists at this time.
 The development of external genitalia will also be present, so the doctor will be able to guess the gender of the baby with almost 80% accuracy.